Bill Tieleman: Referendums

-Personal
+Personal life

 Tieleman holds a master's degree in political science from the University of British Columbia and lives in Vancouver.
 As a student at UBC, Tieleman quit the negotiating team for the teaching assistant union in a dispute over the settling of a labour dispute with the university.

-Tieleman has served as a director of the board for VanCity, the Vancouver City Savings Credit Union.
+Tieleman previously served as a director of the board for the Vancity credit union.